 4. What is FINRA arbitration?

-FINRA (Financial Industry Regulatory Authority) arbitration is the primary method for resolving disputes between investors and brokerage firms.
+FINRA arbitration is the primary method for resolving disputes between investors and brokerage firms.
 When you opened your brokerage account, you likely signed an agreement requiring disputes to be resolved through FINRA arbitration rather than in court.
+In addition, FINRA Rule 12200 independently entitles a customer to demand arbitration against a FINRA member firm or associated person arising in connection with the member’s business — meaning arbitration is a right available to investors whether or not the account agreement contains an arbitration clause.
 This process is generally faster and less expensive than traditional litigation.

-According to FINRA, approximately 2,469 new arbitration cases were filed in 2024, with customer disputes representing 65% of all filings.
+According to FINRA’s dispute resolution statistics, thousands of new arbitration cases are filed each year, with customer disputes representing a majority of all filings.

 What makes FINRA arbitration different from court?